JarvisBWood/SiteIntent/README.md

 - Do not use Cloudflare's default `npx wrangler deploy` deploy command for this app.
 - This repo must deploy through the `cf:deploy` package script.
 - `cf:deploy` runs `opennextjs-cloudflare deploy --config wrangler.jsonc`.
+- For manual deploys, `cf:deploy` should be treated as the publish step only.
+The fresh bundle must come from `npm run cf:build` first.

 How to think about Git deploys: